dmtbrk/market/README.md

 ### GraphQL

-The GraphQL schema is in [/api/product.graphql](/api/product.graphql) file.
+The GraphQL schema is in this file: [/api/product.graphql](/api/product.graphql).
-You can use `/gql/play` endpoint to open a GraphQL playground to try out the API.
+You can use `/gql/play` endpoint to open a GraphQL playground and try out the API.

 #### Authorization